alicagank/VowSpace/README.md

 VowSpace is an open-source desktop application developed with the aim of acquiring, visualizing, normalizing, comparing, and linguistically analyzing vowel sounds from audio files and/or datasets.

+In phonetic and sociophonetic research, analyzing vowel formants is essential for understanding language variation, speaker physiology, and vowel space.
+Researchers often use general-purpose software like R or Praat, which require advanced skills and time for custom visualizations.
+VowSpace was created as an open-source tool for vowel space plotting, combining raw and normalized data.
+While R packages like phonR and vowelPlot, and Praat offer similar functions, they either assume programming expertise or lack accessible GUI features for normalization and visualization.

 YOU MAY HAVE A LOOK AT THE TUTORIALS I PROVIDED AT [TUTORIAL INSTRUCTIONS](tutorial/instructions.md)! :)

 ![VowSpace UI](https://alicagankaya.com/wp-content/uploads/2024/08/Screenshot-2024-08-04-at-04.23.24.png)